hortonworks-gallery/ambari-iframe-view/README.md

 - Other ideas
 	- Create an Ambari view of your clients website/webapp in front of them to demonstrate ease of setup
-	- Integrating with REST APIs:
+	- Demonstrate integration with external webservices:
-	  JQuery webapp calling making REST calls (in this case to Youtube) in Ambari
+	  JQuery webapp calling making REST calls (in this case to Youtube) from within Ambari View
       ![Image](../master/screenshots/jQuery.png?raw=true)

 ##### Steps